pangpang20/docs.getdbt.com/website/docs/guides/snowflake-qs.md

 grant all on schema raw.stripe to role snowflake_role_name;

 grant all on all tables in database raw to role snowflake_role_name;
-grant all on future tables in database raw to role <snowflake_role>;
+grant all on future tables in database raw to role snowflake_role_name;
 ```

 Note to replace `<snowflake_role>` with the role you intend to use.
 If you launched dbt Cloud with Partner Connect, then this role will be `pc_dbt_role`.